jasujm/hrefs/docs/quickstart.rst

 * For each :class:`hrefs.starlette.ReferrableModel` there is a named route matching the ``details_view`` configuration.

-* The :class:`HrefMiddleware` is added as middleware to the application.
+* The :class:`hrefs.starlette.HrefMiddleware` is added as middleware to the application.

 * In the responses, the pydantic models containing references are explicitly serialized using ``model.json()`` method.